 The superstreet concept is an alternative to this type of intersection.

-While the superstreet design looks complicated, planners often prefer it because it simplifies the number of choices for drivers – minimizing the “conflict points” at an intersection.
+While the superstreet design looks complicated, planners often prefer it because it simplifies the number of choices for drivers – minimizing the conflict points at an intersection.

-It seems they were right.
+It seems they are right.

 In 1997, the NCDOT converted the NC 87 bypass to North Carolina’s first superstreet.
 In the three years prior to opening it, the bypass was the scene of 24 crashes, resulting in 21 injury cases.

 For the three-year span after the bypass was converted, there was a remarkable drop to only two crashes and zero injury cases, according to the NCDOT.